DSInnovators/ansible-for-kubernetes-glusterfs-cluster-setup/README.md

 Now let's make some changes on the available ansible inventory file on `inventory/*.ini` with our server ip addresses.

-Once we are done with modifing ansible inventory, then ensure password less ssh login from current local machine to all IEIMS servers.
+Once we are done with modifing ansible inventory, then ensure password less ssh login from current local machine to all servers.

     ssh-keygen (if rsa key is already not generated on master)